vega/vega-tooltip/README.md

     var view = chart({el:"#vis-scatter"}).update();
 });
 ```

-5. In step 4 callback function, link the [`Vega View`](https://github.com/vega/vega/wiki/Runtime#view-component-api) object with your tooltip.
+**Step 5** In step 4 callback function, link the [`Vega View`](https://github.com/vega/vega/wiki/Runtime#view-component-api) object with your tooltip.
 If it's a Vega-Lite visualization, use `vlTooltip.linkToView`.
 If it's a Vega visualization, use `vgTooltip.linkToView`.
 For example:
 ```
 // create a Vega-Lite example using vg.embed vg.embed("#vis-scatter", embedSpec, function(error, result) {
-    // result.view is the Vega View
+    // result.view is the Vega View, vlSpec is the original Vega-Lite spec vlTooltip.linkToView(result.view, vlSpec);
-    vlTooltip.linkToView(result.view, vlSpec);
 });
 ```